sndypvtra/Customer-churn-prediction-for-FinTech/README.md

-# Customer-churn-prediction-for-FinTech with Logistic Regression
+# Customer churn-prediction for FinTech with Logistic Regression